Nominations Invited for AHA Offices, Terms Beginning January 2019

 2019 Kären E. Wigen, Stanford Univ. (historical geography of East Asia, early modernity in Japan)

 2019 Jamil S. Zainaldin, Georgia Humanities Council (law, philanthropy)

 2020 Purnima Dhavan, Univ. of Washington (Mughal literary cultures, early modern information networks)

 2020 Laurent Dubois, Duke Univ.
 (Haitian Revolution, Afro-Atlantic religion and cultural, Caribbean)

 2020 Susannah R. Ottaway, Carleton Coll.
 (British social, European family)

-Suggestions should be submitted by e-mail to Executive Director James Grossman.
+Suggestions should be submitted by e-mail to executive director James Grossman at firstname.lastname@example.org.
 Please specify academic or other position and field of the individual, and include a brief statement of his or her qualifications for the position.
-Refer to the Statement on Diversity in AHA Nominations and Appointments, which was drafted in the hope that it will encourage members to suggest more individuals from diverse backgrounds for both appointments and nominations.
-All suggestions received will be forwarded to the Nominating Committee for consideration at its meeting on February 10 and 11, 2017.
+Refer to the Statement on Diversity in AHA Nominations and Appointments (historians.org/ahadiversity), which was drafted in the hope that it will encourage members to suggest more individuals from diverse backgrounds for both appointments and nominations.
+All suggestions received will be forwarded to the Nominating Committee for consideration at its meeting on February 9 and 10, 2018.

 Schedule for Nominations and Elections of AHA Officers

-January 6, 2018 Results announced at business meeting during 132nd annual meeting in Washington, DC.
+January 5, 2019 Results announced at business meeting during 133nd annual meeting in Chicago.